A friend's tragic death motivates Eden Prairie cop to get impaired drivers off the road

 "This helps me to stay on top of the materials and refreshes me more often with these perishable skills," he said.

-Streiff’s five-in-one-night shift came at the onset of the DPS’s beefed-up DUI enforcement effort, which began Aug.
+Streiff's five-in-one-night shift came at the onset of the DPS' beefed-up DWI enforcement effort, which began Aug.
 14 and runs through Sept.
 7, Labor Day.

 July was an especially tragic month for the state, the DPS said.
 There were 10 deaths attributed to drunken driving, according to a preliminary total that Hanson fears is likely to rise.
-That compares with a final count of seven in July 2019.
+That compares with seven in July 2019.